amaraseng/qupath-lymphoid-aggregate-analysis/README.md

   Sets fluorescence channels for analysis.

 - `002_Tissue_detect.groovy`
   Detects tissue regions to restrict downstream analysis.
+(Need to make a pixel classifier based on nuclear staining and name it Tissue_Detection prior to running script.)

 ---